Brand Activation:

 AI is transforming how brands manage and amplify digital activations in real-time.
 Brands can use AI to monitor campaign hashtags and sentiment across platforms, identifying trending conversations and engagement opportunities as they emerge.
 Rather than manually responding to thousands of comments or mentions, AI can generate personalized responses that maintain brand voice while extending the activation’s reach and keeping conversations going.
 AI also enables dynamic content adaptation—analyzing which messages resonate with different audience segments and adjusting campaign elements on the fly.
 For campaigns like Nike’s #Breaking2, AI could help identify the most engaged fans, surface the best user-generated content, and even predict optimal posting times to maximize visibility across global time zones.

-Understand Your Audience
+Start With Your Audience